 Irregular Behavior—Investigation Process

 The USMLE program will conduct an investigation if it receives information that an individual may have engaged in irregular behavior.
 During this time, anyone alleged to have engaged in such activity will be prohibited from registering for additional exams; previously unreleased scores, if any, may be withheld; and pending examination appointments will be canceled.
 If the evidence suggests that the alleged irregular behavior affects score validity, the score will also be reviewed as described in the Scoring and Score Reporting section of this BOI.

 If you are the subject of a USMLE investigation, you will be advised of the matter and will have an opportunity to provide information that you consider relevant.
-Individuals who are the subject of an investigation must cooperate fully with the investigation, including providing all requested documentation and truthfully answering all questions posed during investigative interviews conducted on behalf of the USMLE program.
+Individuals who are the subject of an investigation must cooperate fully, including providing all requested documentation and truthfully answering all questions posed during investigative interviews conducted on behalf of the USMLE program.
 If requested, individuals who are the subject of an investigation shall provide a signed release authorizing the USMLE program to obtain information and records from educational institutions and other third parties.